 Once your appointment is booked, you will receive your login details to your secure online patient area which contains details of your appointment, tests and access to detailed information on all the STIs we test for, and our partner notification system if you test positive.

-Attending Better2Know’s Private Sexual Health Centre
+Attending Better2Know’s Private Sexual Health Clinic

 Please attend your appointment on time.
 Your Better2Know clinician will greet you, and explain the instant HIV testing process to you, and then collect your samples.

 Your clinician will collect a small blood sample for your instant HIV test.
 This will either be with a finger stick using a lancet or a normal blood sample.
 Your sample will be applied to the instant HIV test strip, along with a chase buffer solution.
 The test takes around 20 minutes to run.